Connecting Data Sources.

 Explanation of the functionalities of connecting external sources.

-DataKubes allows you to connect external sources to perform data extraction or analysis cubes.
-Currently, the databases supported by DataKubes are:
+DataKubes allows you to connect external sources for analysis cubes or data extraction.
+Currently, the databases compatible with DataKubes are:

 MySQLYesYes